Articles featuring the Prehistoric Times magazine. Reviews of editions of Prehistoric Times magazine.

-Prehistoric Times (Winter 2015)
+Prehistoric Times – Sneak Preview (Winter 2017)

 Picture Credit: Mike Fredericks

 To read more about Prehistoric Times and to subscribe: Prehistoric Times Magazine

 The two featured prehistoric animals in issue 120 are the large herbivorous mammal Toxodon and the Early Cretaceous Theropod Concavenator.
 We are looking forward to seeing all the reader supplied artwork along with all the regular items such as Tracy Lee Ford’s immensely informative “How to Draw Dinosaurs” and Phil Hore’s prehistoric creature profiles.
 The winter 2017 edition will also include a review of the top news stories on fossils and dinosaur discoveries over the last twelve months – this really is a jam-packed magazine.

 Not too long to wait now, until our copy of “Prehistoric Times” arrives at the office.